Mercedes-AMG G-Class G63 Colour Edition 5Dr Tip Auto Petrol Station Wagon

 Cost of Ownership

 Given that the G-Class tends to be purchased by individuals of rather hefty net worth, the day to day running costs aren't hugely relevant to the buying decision.
 That said, Mercedes is a company that likes to measure itself by some tough criteria and inefficiency is seen in company circles as an example of engineering laziness.
 It's not something that looks good on the corporate account.
 To that end, Mercedes has worked at improving the efficiency of the G-Class range across the board.
-Even the monster G 63 AMG model gets 20.4mpg, up markedly on the 17.8mpg the less powerful G55 Kompressor predecessor car returned.
-Emissions are also down, with the G 63's 322g/km knocking 50g per click off the old car's showing.
+Even the monster G 63 AMG model gets 21.4mpg (up from 20.5mpg before).
+Emissions are also better, with this MK2 model G 63's 299g/km knocking 23g per click off the old car's showing.
 It's still not what you'd expect to see Al Gore tooling about in though.
-The G350 BlueTEC fares a little better but maybe not by as much as you'd imagine.
-Sacrificing 333bhp to the G 63 AMG nets you just 5.1 more miles per gallon and pares 27g/km off the flagship car's emissions figure.
+The G350d fares a little better but maybe not by as much as you'd imagine.
+Most rivals do better.
+But can any of them get you where a G-Class will go?
+We rather doubt it.

 If you’re looking for a new Mercedes-AMG G-Class G63 Colour Edition 5Dr Tip Auto Petrol Station Wagon for sale, you’ve come to the right place.
 At Vertu Mercedes-Benz we don’t just have the best Mercedes-AMG G-Class G63 Colour Edition 5Dr Tip Auto Petrol Station Wagon deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.